-School officials may suspend students with disabilities and cease educational services for a total of up to five consecutive or five cumulative school days in one school year without providing special education procedural safeguards.
+School officials may suspend students with disabilities and cease educational services for a total of up to five consecutive or five cumulative school days in one school year without providing special education services.
 An ARC meeting is required for all suspensions of more than five cumulative days in a given school year.
 Saturday and before- and after-school detentions do not count toward the days of suspension.
-Additionally, in-school suspensions do not count toward the days of suspension if students with disabilities continue to participate in the general education curriculum and receive their IEP services by an ECE-certified teacher.
+Additionally, in-school suspensions do not count toward the days of suspension if students with disabilities continue to participate in the general education curriculum, receive their IEP services by an ECE-certified teacher, and have access to nondisabled peers according to their IEP.
 The principal or his or her designee has discretion to suspend students with disabilities for fewer days than set forth for a single offense.

 Given these procedural safeguards stated above, school officials may suspend students with disabilities for up to ten cumulative school days a year.
-Federal regulations offer some flexibility in suspending students in excess of ten school days in a school year in certain circumstances and with the provision of appropriate educational services.
+While Kentucky regulations exceed federal regulations, federal regulations offer some flexibility in suspending students in excess of ten school days in a school year in certain circumstances and with the provision of appropriate educational services.
+Student must receive FAPE and all IEP services beginning day 11.